Soviet Air Force and Soviet Naval Air Force were fundamental in the blockade of the Finnish coasts, sinking merchants that violated the block.

 The last year of war saw the effort to inflict the larger damage to the enemy fleet supporting the last German coastal operation and the evacuation of troops from besieged coastal pockets.
 A-20 torpedo bomber played again an important part but were supported by soviet-made Pe-2 bombers (that proved less effective) and Il-2 and Il-10 attackers (that scored some success against little targets).
 The number of enemy military target destroyed increased, including this last year a submarine, two hydroplanes-carriers, the battleship Schlesien, an auxiliary cruiser (Orion), two torpedo boats (T-36 and T-155), and two uncompleted aircraft carriers.

-24 January 1945 German submarine U-763 sunk at Koeningsberg by Soviet air raid in harbor
+24 January 1945 German submarine U-763 damaged at Koeningsberg by Soviet air raid in harbor and then scuttled by crew.

 6 March 1945 German depot ship Robert Molnring sunk at Sassnizt while helping the sinking destroyer Z-28, hit by British Aircrafts.